Arbaz-hai/AI-Powered-Human-Trafficking-Route-Mapping-Platform/README.md

 The system works immediately with a transparent indicator-based scoring model.
 It also includes an optional open-source fine-tuning pipeline using `distilroberta-base` for teams that want to train a custom classifier on labeled data.

+The project is designed around an NLP pipeline for analyzing high-risk public text sources, including classified-style ads, dark web style listings, and phone-record style transcripts.
+It uses named entity recognition and relationship-style extraction to connect locations, movement indicators, handlers, and risk phrases into mapped route intelligence.
+The repository also includes a domain-specific annotated dataset format that can be expanded for fine-tuning transformer models.

 ## Key Features

 - Clean white professional dashboard interface
 - Single text risk analysis
 - Batch scanning for TXT, CSV, and JSON files
 - Public webpage text extraction and analysis
+- NLP pipeline for classified-style ads, dark web style text, and phone-record style transcripts
 - Risk score, risk level, flag count, and city detection
 - Entity extraction for cities, phone numbers, and names when spaCy is available
+- Relationship-style extraction between locations, handlers, movement phrases, and risk indicators
 - Interactive Leaflet hotspot map
 - Heatmap and city marker overlays
 - Demo map loader with 20 sample records